Netronome/nfp-drv-kmods/README.md

 # Acquiring Firmware

 The NFP4000 and NFP6000 devices require application specific firmware to function.
+Application firmware can be located either on the host file system or in the device flash (if supported by management firmware).

-Firmware files contain card type (`AMDA-*` string), media config etc.  They should be placed in `/lib/firmware/netronome` directory.
+Firmware files on the host filesystem contain card type (`AMDA-*` string), media config etc.  They should be placed in `/lib/firmware/netronome` directory to load firmware from the host file system.

 Firmware for basic NIC operation is available in the upstream `linux-firmware.git` repository, and if your distribution kernel is `4.11`